dangeng/CorrWiseLosses/code/README.md

 conda activate corrwise
 ```

+A `requirements.txt` file is also included if you prefer `pip`, but it is untested.

-Download RAFT checkpoints (for correspondence-wise warping) by going to `corrwise/` and running
+Download RAFT checkpoints (for correspondence-wise warping) by running:

 ```
+cd corrwise
 sh download_models.sh
 ```

+_Make sure you are in the `corrwise` directory before running the shell script!_

 ### Toy Experiments